BMC Discovery 20.08

 - BMC CMDB: BMC Discovery can synchronize discovered data to BMC CMDB using CMDB synchronization.

-- BMC Remedy Single Sign-On: BMC Remedy Single Sign-On (BMC Remedy SSO) is an authentication system that supports various authentication protocols such as LDAP and provides single sign-on for users of BMC products.
+- BMC Remedy Single Sign-On: BMC Remedy Single Sign-On (BMC Remedy SSO) is an authentication system that supports various authentication protocols such as LDAP and provides a single sign-on for users of BMC products.

 If you forget your user interface (UI) password to log in to BMC Discovery, you can reset the password at the command line.